 In this post, we’ll look at the trends in music for video in 2021, perhaps as a source of inspiration for your future content creations.

 Here we go.

 Whether you’re looking for music for a big television, YouTube or social media ad, or even a business owner crafting sounds for DIY product videos, finding the right music is vital.
 With royalty-free music, which is free of commercial licensing fees, you really free yourself up to focus on the visuals and audio.

 For ads, you really want to be current and follow contemporary trends in music.
 That means turning to music that occupies considerable space in the popular imagination, like Hip Hop (particularly trap), Pop, and various types of Electronic music.

-Italian Pasta brand Barilla took it to another level with their own Spotify timer playlists, full of anything from alternative Hip Hop and trap to Pop and Folk.
+Italian Pasta brand Barilla took it to another level with their own Spotify timer playlists – several song collection whose duration equals different pasta’s cooking times.
+They have anything from alternative Hip Hop and trap to Pop and Folk.

 Some examples of ads featuring Hip Hop are Apple’s Jump commercial for AirPods Pro, featuring Fallin’ Apart by Young Franco featuring Denzel Curry & Pell, FIFATV’s “what if” video featuring Sam Newton’s exclusive Artlist song Take the Shot and Mr. Peanut’s Father’s Day spot featuring Anthony Anderson Singing Shake it Like Dad.

 United Airlines also came out with an ad featuring an Artlist exclusive song, WEARETHEGOOD’s Electronic banger, Boom.